afeld/computing-in-context/project_1.md

 | 2015 | 4,985 |
 | 2016 | 4,091 |

-could be turned into a vertical [sparkline](https://en.wikipedia.org/wiki/Sparkline) that looks like this:
+could be turned into a [sparkline](https://en.wikipedia.org/wiki/Sparkline) that looks like this:

 ```
 2014: ***